The Best Women's Trail Running Shoes for 2017

 Top Pick Award for Wide Feet

-If you're looking to free your toes from the confines of a narrow toe box, the Altra Lone Peak 3 comes with our highest recommendation.
-As a personal favorite of the main editor, this foot-shaped trail shoe features an extra large toe box.
-It allows your toes to spread out and wiggle free while logging miles on the trail.
-It fits comfortably from heel to toe with a thick upper, while the trail claw stone guard and moderate cushioning underfoot protects feet from rocky trails and painful surfaces.
-The Lone Peak 3 is suited for all lengths of runs, with the Ultra distances in mind.
+Wide feet?
+If yes, take a long look at the Altra Lone Peak 3.5.
+As a personal favorite of the lead editor, this foot-shaped trail shoe features an extra large toe box.
+It provides ample wiggle room for your toes while protecting them along rough trails and terrain.
+And they're comfy, too.
+Its fit is true to size with a new stretchy and breathable upper.
+The trail claw stone guard and moderate cushioning underfoot protect feet from rocky trails and painful surfaces.
+The Lone Peak 3.5 is suited for all lengths of runs, with the Ultra distances in mind.
 In addition, it moves well over all terrain, integrating 'zero-drop' technology that is best for midfoot to forefoot strikers.
 If you're looking for a shoe designed to let your toes splay out while on the run (or if you have really wide feet) then this Top Pick for Wide Feet is our top recommendation.

 Wide, foot-shaped toe box forefoot to accommodate toe splay and foot swelling